Ukraine

 Urban Engagement

-Twenty-six percent of all businesses in Ukraine had to (almost) cease operations in the first year of the war, and another 50% had to reduce their activities.
-The World Bank estimates that up to 26% of the people in Ukraine – around 3.2 million – are now unemployed.
+26% of all businesses in Ukraine were forced to (almost) cease operations in the first year of the war and another 50% had to scale down their activities.
+The World Bank estimates that up to 26% of Ukraine’s population are now unemployed.

-The once prosperous and now restricted agricultural sector is forcing small farmers to find new sources of income.
+The once prosperous and now disrupted agricultural sector is forcing small farmers to seek alternative sources of income.
 The need is also great in other sectors.

 Getting businesses back on their feet

-A large effect of ongoing conflict is its impact on the economic foundations and employment opportunities of future generations.
-Helvetas is committed to helping small and middle-sized companies (SMEs) get back on their feet, supporting the people involved in them to become financially independent again.
-Together with the NGO Mercy Corps and partners from Alliance 2015 (WHH and Concern), Helvetas is providing financial grants to help start up or rebuild small and medium-sized micro-enterprises.
-Support provided during the conflict will avoid business closures and maintain the economic resilience of Ukrainian society.
+One of the most significant consequences of the war is its impact on Ukraine’s economic foundations and the employment opportunities of future generations.
+Helvetas is committed to helping small and medium-sized companies (SMEs) recover, enabling business owners and employees to regain financial independence.
+In partnership with the Mercy Corps, Right to Protection, and partners from Alliance 2015 (Joint Emergency Response in Ukraine of Welthungerhilfe and Concern Worldwide), Helvetas is providing financial grants to help launch or rebuild small and medium-sized micro-enterprises.
+This support helps prevent business closures and strengthens maintain Ukraine’s economic resilience.

 1/7